Supporting New and Expectant Parents

 Program Components

 The PWWP was designed to provide a comprehensive and multi-faceted approach to supporting expectant and new parents.
-The program consisted of four key components.
-By combining these components, the PWWP aimed to create a comprehensive and supportive ecosystem for expectant and new parents.
+The program consisted of four key components as outline below.
+By combining these components, the PWWP aimed to create a comprehensive and supportive ecosystem for expectant and new parents and their leaders.

 A note on the role of workplaces